mitsuhiko/lucumr/2015/11/18/pythons-hidden-re-gems.rst

 to adjust something because the regex module changed.
 Given how many regular expressions I'm writing in Python this is good news.

-One of the interesting quirks about it's design is that it's parser and compiler is written in Python but the matcher is written in C.  This means we can pass the internal structures of the parser into the compiler to bypass the regex parsing entirely if we would feel like it.
+One of the interesting quirks about its design is that its parser and compiler is written in Python but the matcher is written in C.  This means we can pass the internal structures of the parser into the compiler to bypass the regex parsing entirely if we would feel like it.
 Not that this